../publications/Freestylin/1984

 Freestylin goes bi-monthly.

 Todd Anderson getting all stylish on a PK Ripper on the cover with the whole SE Racing riders gang is in a Volkswagen bug underneath it, as well as the SE Racing factory in the background !
-If you look real close you'll see the owner Scott (as in Scott Enterprises S.E.) near the front door of the factory.
+Todd Anderson, www.facebook.com, february 2009: There was a landing.
+If you look on the bottom corner theres a shadow of the landing but on this jump i only caught the last 12 inches of it.
+The only person missing in that shot is Scott.
+Good memories.